Global Change

 Readings

-• Readings from the book Climate Change: Picturing the Science by Schmidt and Wolfe will be assigned to provide additional understanding of the material.
 You should order this book from Amazon.com (Go to a direct link here) or other preferred book seller.
 (It's possible that the Union bookstore might have a few copies on hand.)
 I do provide scans of early readings in the course, since you most likely will not have the book already.
 They will appear in the Media Library.

 • Other relevant materials will be linked as appropriate.